nsaleille/nsaleille.github.io/_posts/2015-02-28-bayesian-variable-selection.md

 ---
+layout: post
-layout: research
+type: research
+title: Bayesian Statistics
-title: EMVS, the EM approach to Bayesian Variable Selection
+subtitle: EMVS, the EM approach to Bayesian Variable Selection
-subtitle: Bayesian Statistics @ ENSAE
+at: ENSAE
 with: with Jeremy L'hour (ENSAE)
+teaser: The Expectation-Maximisation applied to Variable Selection algorithm (EMVS) is a nice Bayesian selection tool.
+Its main feature is to lower considerably the computationnal power required to estimate posterior distributions in the feature space via MCMC...
 ---

 <a href="{{ base.url }}/download/LHOUR_SALEILLE_STATSBAYESIENNES_2015.pdf" target="_blank">Download the full article</a>